The sharemarket has many different

 and internet sectors.
 The term 'speculative stocks'

-incorporates the infamous 'penny dreadfuls', lowly
+includes the infamous 'penny dreadfuls', lowly valued

-valued companies with share prices usually measured
+companies with share prices usually measured in the

-in the cents and with questionable prospects.
+cents and with questionable prospects.

-Definition of an Australian small mining company.
+Definition of a small Australian mining company:

 A hole in the ground with a liar at the top.